 When you receive cash back on your investment, you can make a deposit into your checking account.
 This increases your checking account balance so all returns on your investment, including the final liquidation value of your investment, are entered as positive values.

-Every time you change the "Initial Investment Date", the date for the cash flows will be calculated using the selected "Cash Flow Frequency" to calculate the next date.
+Every time you change the "Cash Flow Frequency", the dates for the cash flows will be calculated from the "Initial Investment Date".
 The "Cash Flow Frequency" has no direct impact on the calculated IRR per se.
 You use this setting to have the calculator create dates for you that most closely match your investment cash flows.
 If, in general, you only make additional investments (or withdrawals) twice a year, then set "Cash Flow Frequency" to "Semiannually" for example.

 It is NOT necessary to enter your cash flows in date order.
 The calculator will sort them prior to calculating the result.
 This of course is handy if you realize that you missed entering a cash flow.
 Enter the amount in any available cell, change the date associated with the cell and it will be sorted after you click "Calc".